Karen1003/NCU-CAE-internship-program/README.md

-# NCU-CAE-internship-program
+# NTU-CAE-internship-program
-work achievement of internship in NCU
+work achievement of internship in NTU
 These are the three dashboards visualizing electricity consumption, water consumption, and emission of greenhouse gases in NTU
 Below are the link to three dashboard
 ### electricity consumption: